 Each year, the History Council of Victoria presents a public lecture that shares fresh thinking and new evidence on an historical topic.

-The 2017 Annual Lecture will be presented at 7 pm on Tuesday 5 September by Professor Tom Griffiths AO FAHA of the Australian National University.
+The 17th Annual Lecture was presented on 8 October 2020 by Associate Professor Ruth Morgan of the Australian National University.

-Click here to read about the previous lectures presented by the History Council of Victoria.
+Click HERE to read about the previous lectures presented since 2004 by the History Council of Victoria.